toutpt/collective.js.imagesloaded/README.rst

 Introduction
 ============

-Register imageloaded_ plugin in Plone's resource registry.
+Register imagesloaded_ plugin in Plone's resource registry.

 version: 1.0.4

-About jquery.imageloaded
+About jquery.imagesloaded
 ========================

 A small jQuery plugin that triggers a callback after all the selected/child